Pixels Versus Priors: Controlling Knowledge Priors in Vision-Language Models through Visual Counterfacts: Results

 In Section~\ref{sec:early_decoding_results}, we show that MLLMs tend to rely on world knowledge in early layers and shift to visual information later, often flipping between the two.
 This delayed integration of visual input often results in unstable predictions when images conflict with prior knowledge (seen in Table ~\ref{tab:accuracies}).
 To stabilize predictions and control whether the model attends to the image or draws from prior knowledge, we use Pixel Versus Prior Steering (see Section~\ref{sec:pvp_steering}).
 Practically, PvP steering offers an interpretable method to causally intervene in model processing, revealing the layers and temporal windows where the balance between vision and world knowledge can be effectively manipulated.

 Table~\ref{tab:flips} shows the effectiveness of our steering approach across tasks and models, highlighting both the percentage of successful steering of the model and the key layers at which intervention has the highest impact.
 We apply PvP steering vectors to the set of inputs that the model originally gets incorrect, meaning without PvP-steering, the model performance on this subset of data is 0\%.
-Remarkably, we achieve at least a 90\% success rate in flipping model predictions from world knowledge to counterfactual answers in the color task for all models.
+Remarkably, we achieve at least a 98\% success rate in flipping model predictions from world knowledge to counterfactual answers in the color task for all models.
 This demonstrates that MLLMs are not only steerable but highly responsive to targeted interventions, particularly when guided away from strongly encoded world knowledge priors.
 The size task is more difficult by nature: it requires detecting two objects and reasoning about their size relationship, making it more dependent on deeper, distributed visual processing.
 This is reflected in lower flip rates and broader intervention windows.

 Across models, we observe that the most effective interventions tend to occur within specific mid-to-late layer ranges, typically requiring sustained influence over multiple layers (Table~\ref{tab:flips}).
 In general, steering the model from world knowledge to a counterfactual (WK~$\rightarrow$~CF) demands less intervention than reversing that shift (CF~$\rightarrow$~WK), suggesting that overriding memorized priors is easier than restoring them once suppressed by a counterfactual input.
-Figure~\ref{fig:pca-steering} visualizes the top two principal components of the last hidden states from LLaVA-Next, comparing representations before and after PvP steering.
-Each point corresponds to a hidden state obtained from either the prompt ``most'' (world knowledge) or ``this'' (pixel-based), with and without PvP.
-Steering from world knowledge to counterfactual answers (orange line $\rightarrow$ blue line) shifts the representations along a direction closely aligned with the counterfactual-guided prompt.
-In contrast, steering from pixel-based prompts to world knowledge prior answers (green $\rightarrow$ purple) induces a shift that is less aligned with the original ``most'' prompt direction, indicating greater representational reorientation is required when steering from counterfactual answers to world knowledge.
-These patterns align with the results in Table \ref{tab:flips}, highlighting how both task complexity and the scope of intervention determine when and where the model’s attention can be effectively redirected.